Context: hobby hunting in Switzerland

-This section provides context for the IG Wild beim Wild platform and situates the articles published here on hobby hunting in Switzerland.
+This section provides context on the IG Wild beim Wild platform and situates the articles published here on hobby hunting in Switzerland.

-Why Wild beim Wild takes a critical view of hobby hunting in Switzerland
+Why we take a critical view of hobby hunting

-In short: Wild beim Wild is an independent platform for fact-checking, research and background analysis on hunting in Switzerland.
-We examine claims, situate sources and show what the data, studies and current hunting law actually support.
+In short: Wild beim Wild is an independent platform for fact-checks, research and background analysis on hunting in Switzerland.
+We scrutinise claims, contextualise sources and show what data, studies and current hunting law actually reveal.

 Why does Wild beim Wild exist?

-The hunting debate in Switzerland is highly politicised.
+The debate over hobby hunting is highly politicised in Switzerland.
 Figures, individual cases and studies are often used selectively, sometimes without context or with abbreviated conclusions.
 Wild beim Wild starts precisely there: we make statements verifiable, identify uncertainties and clearly distinguish between facts, interpretation and evaluation.
-This provides orientation in an emotionally charged hunting criticism debate.
+This provides orientation in an emotionally charged debate over hobby hunting.

-Wild beim Wild criticises hobby hunting as a practice that is problematic from a social and animal welfare perspective.
-We argue using verifiable sources, documented cases, official data on crime and hunting and research literature.
-The aim is a transparent debate about whether and in what form hunting fits into a modern nature conservation policy.
+Wild beim Wild criticises hobby hunting as a practice that is problematic in terms of both society and animal welfare law.
+We argue with verifiable sources, documented cases, official data on crime and hunting as well as research literature.
+Our aim is a transparent debate about whether and in what form hobby hunting fits into a modern nature conservation policy.

-The canton of Geneva is Switzerland's key reference case showing that a region can function without hobby hunting.
-Since the hunting ban for private hunters, the state has taken over the necessary wildlife management there.
-Where interventions are needed, they are carried out by cantonal specialist agencies and game wardens, with clear rules, transparency and oversight.
-For wild animals this means less recreational disturbance from hunting, for the public more accountability, and for policymakers a real-world model demonstrating that abolishing hobby hunting is practically feasible.
+The canton of Geneva is Switzerland's central point of reference for the fact that a region can function without hobby hunting.
+Since the ban on private hobby hunting, the state has taken over the necessary wildlife management there.
+Where interventions are required, they are carried out by cantonal specialist offices and game wardens, with clear rules, transparency and oversight.
+For wild animals this means less recreational disturbance from hobby hunting, for the public it means greater transparency, and for politics it provides a real model that shows: abolishing hobby hunting is practically feasible.

-A fact-check answers a clearly formulated claim.
-We show where it comes from, which data exist on it and what conclusion follows.
+A fact check answers a clearly formulated claim.
+We show where it comes from, what data exists on it and what conclusion follows from it.
 Not every topic allows a simple yes-or-no answer.
-In such cases we identify the limits of the available data and explain the assumptions required.
-This methodology deliberately differs from opinion-driven commentary on hunting.
+In such cases we name the limits of the available data and explain the necessary assumptions.
+This methodology deliberately differs from opinion-driven contributions on hobby hunting.

 Which topics does Wild beim Wild cover?